44% of those with a view believe Brexit will have a negative effect on the NHS, an increase on the same poll a month ago.

 “It’s time for the government to come clean about their plans for the health service after Brexit – and ensure it is properly protected.”

-The polling was conducted between 6th and 9th February 2018 with 1,507 GB adults and asked the question: ‘Do you think Brexit will have a positive or negative effect on the NHS?’Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The polling was conducted between 6th and 9th February 2018 with 1,507 GB adults and asked the question: ‘Do you think Brexit will have a positive or negative effect on the NHS?’Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.